CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 This table will be used as training data when building a machine learning graphical model.
 For more detailed information on GEM Tables, see the section on :doc:`data extraction <data_extraction>`.

-In order to make a Gem Table, we start with a Table Configuration object.
+In order to make a GEM Table, we start with a Table Configuration object.
 In this example we will build up the configuration in small steps.
 As we will see, templates are crucial to configuring the table.